Alanwe/aicalc/tasks.md

 - Implement query builder for databases

 **Questions**:
 - Which data sources are priority?
-(SQL Server, Azure Blob, S3, etc.)
+(SQL Server, Azure Blob, S3, etc.) azure blob , azure sqldb
-- Should queries be editable in a visual query builder?
+- Should queries be editable in a visual query builder? yes

 ---